-Diversified customer base
+2. Diversified customer base

-Understanding Working Capital
+7. Understanding Working Capital

-You need to have enough – but not too much – working capital on hand.
+It would help if you had enough – but not too much – working capital on hand.
 Too much means you're not putting your money to work for you.
 Too little means your business may be in trouble.